viktor-kirschner/seedling/README.md

 3. Output/reaction misalignment
 At times, CLI output appears out of order — command → reaction → result.
 This is purely a display issue; execution is correct.

+4. Noticed on 12/08/25: The memory.txt doesn't get loaded after a task has been finished.
+This is a serious issue, as the model has no clue what it was doing before the next user prompt except if the window was closed and re-opened.
+This will be fixed in the next few days.

 **📄 License**

 MIT License